 Should the CRA File Your Taxes Automatically?

-Closed Policy & Studies Finance & Consumer Technology & Digital
+Closed Policy & Studies Economy & Jobs Finance & Consumer

-Many low-income Canadians miss out on benefits because they don't file taxes.
-The CRA wants to expand automatic tax filing services like SimpleFile to fix this.
-They're asking how to make it easier for people to get the credits they're owed without the hassle of filing.
+Many lower-income Canadians miss out on benefits because they don't file taxes.
+The CRA wants to expand automatic tax filing services like SimpleFile to help more people get the credits they're owed.
+They're asking how to make this work better.

 Why This Matters

 Ever put off filing your taxes because it felt too complicated?
 You're not alone.
-Millions of Canadians miss out on money they're owed—child benefits, GST credits, housing benefits—simply because they don't file.
-This could change that, especially for seniors, students, and anyone on a tight budget.
+Millions of Canadians—especially seniors, people with disabilities, and those with lower incomes—miss out on benefits they're entitled to simply because they don't file.
+This consultation could make getting your refund as easy as clicking a button.

 What Could Change